 The Pennsylvania online GED exam costs $36 per subject test (so, in total, $144).
 What you should add as well, though, is $28 for four GED Ready tests ($6.99 each), so that’ll bring your total cost to $172.

-Students that sit for the Pennsylvania GED exam at one of the state’s test centers pay $30 per individual subject test, so $120 for the full battery.
+Students that sit for the Pennsylvania GED exam at one of the state’s test centers pay $36 per individual subject test as well, so $144 for the full battery.
 Successful GED test-takers are awarded the Pennsylvania Commonwealth Secondary School Diploma.

 Pennsylvania GED Online Classes